c3-suzuki/rabbitmq-website/site/oauth2-examples-okta.md

 # Use Okta as OAuth 2.0 server

-You are going to test below OAuth 2.0 flow:
+Demonstrate how to authenticate using OAuth 2.0 protocol and Okta as Authorization Server on the following flows:

 1. Access management ui via a browser :ballot_box_with_check:

 ## Prerequisites to follow this guide